Teaching in 2019

 Trisha Dunleavy (2015) “The Television Story”, Te Ara the Encyclopaedia of New Zealand.
 I authored the “Television Story” pages of this site at the invitation of Dr. Jock Philips at the Ministry of Culture and Heritage.
 This multi-faceted entry features detailed coverage of news, drama, documentaries, and the evolution of New Zealand television as a medium.

 Trisha Dunleavy (2012) “New Zealand-Produced Programming and the Importance of TV Content Regulation”.
-Part of a public seminar series on ‘Public Broadcasting in New Zealand’ organised by Dr Richard Norman of Victoria University’s Institute of Policy Studies, August.
+Part of a public seminar series on ‘Public Broadcasting in New Zealand’ organised by Dr Richard Norman of Victoria University of Wellington’s Institute of Policy Studies, August.

 Trisha Dunleavy (2012) “The Threatened Genres: Drama and Comedy”, Chapter 8 in Paul Norris and Brian Pauling (eds.)
 NZ On Air: An Evaluative Study from 1989-2011, a Research Report prepared for New Zealand on Air, December, pp. 43-58.